noobFly/JGPG/README.md

 TODO
 ----
-* Fix so the tests actually work/does something
+* Make the tests check so that encrypted data is the same decrypted.
+* Make sure we don't leak any secrets to memory
 * Replace all println's with [logback](http://logback.qos.ch/)
 * Make it possible to add a List<String> of recipients
 * Add as tests and implement